YoshihiroHigashinakagawa/Delay-tolerant-oritatami-binary-counter-with-bit-width-expandability-code/README.md

 ---
 ## /Delay-tolerant binary counter
+### A block automaton of the proposed counter
+→ Annotated Delay-tolerant binary counter simulation.pdf

 ### The binary counter for delay 3
 → Delay-tolerant binary counter-delay3.os

 ### The binary counter for delay 4
 → Delay-tolerant binary counter-delay4.os

+### The figure that the simulation of Delay-tolerant binary counter
+→ Delay-tolerant binary counter.pdf

 ---
 ## /F-free fixed bit-width shift-driven counter